gz/rust-cpuid/README.md

 A library to parse the x86 CPUID instruction, written in rust with no external dependencies.
 The implementation closely resembles the Intel CPUID manual description.
 The library does only depend on libcore.

-The code should be in sync with the latest June 2015 revision of the Intel Architectures Software Developer’s Manual.
+The code should be in sync with the latest December 2015 revision of the Intel Architectures Software Developer’s Manual.

 ## Usage
 ```rust